thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 Telemetry and commands use the data type topic levels after the entity/component subtopics.
 Even for the data type levels, a user is free to define those as they wish.
-But thin-edge has some pre-defined `<data-type>` subtopics for well-known types like *measurements*, *alarms*, *events* and *commands*, on which it enforces some constraints, so that it can process them.
+But %%te%% has some pre-defined `<data-type>` subtopics for well-known types like *measurements*, *alarms*, *events* and *commands*, on which it enforces some constraints, so that it can process them.